mpapad/mpapad.github.io/_pages/projects.md

 This is a Facebook research grant that supports our work related to the detection of system user interactive flaky test failures.

 ## CODEMATES: “COntinuous DEvelopment with Mutation Analysis and TESting”.
 Fonds National de la Researche Luxembourg - CORE.
-This is an FNR CORE (Junior) funding, supporting a PhD student and a PostDoc.
-This is a starting grant where I am the principal investigator (contributing for more than 50% of my time on it).
+This is an FNR CORE (Junior) project.
 The project is about designing generic and efficient mutation testing techniques for the continuous integration pipeline.
 The target is the creation of automatic techniques that are capable of detecting few and relevant test requirements for every committed code change.

 Duration: 3 years: from 1-9-2018 to 31-8-2021.

 ## LAIWYERS: “Law and AI: WaYs to Explore Robust Solutions”.
 University funded project.
-This is internal university funding, supporting a PostDoc position, for which Yves Le Traon was the principal investigator.
-I was the leading investigator on this research, wrote the proposal and mentor the post-doc that implemented it.
+This is internal university project.
 The project is about testing AI systems wrt fairness, discrimination and their implications in reforming the applicable law.

 Duration: 3 years: from 1-7-2020 to 30-6-2023.

 ## STELLAR: “teSTing sELf-LeARning systems”.
 Fonds National de la Researche Luxembourg - CORE.
-This is an FNR CORE funding, supporting 2 PhD and a PostDoc positions.
-Professor Yves Le Traon is the principal investigator, and I am the leading researcher.
-The project was written by me together with Dr. Maxime Cordy (who leads two workpackages).
+This is an FNR CORE funding.
 The project is about developing testing techniques for self-learning software systems.
 In particular the objectives are: (1) measuring the adequacy of existing test cases with criteria that indicate how well the test cases cover the learning model; (2) defining model transformations (mutations) to modify the models, and estimating their sensitivity; (3) designing differential testing methods to discover disagreements between models, thereby obtaining new test cases that reveal errors in the models.

 Duration: 3 years: from 1-9-2019 to 31-8-2021.

 ## TESTFAST: “Software TESTing in FAST, clear and effective way”.
 Fonds National de la Researche Luxembourg - BRIDGES.
-This is an FNR BRIDGES funding, supporting a PhD and a PostDoc positions.
-Professor Yves Le Traon is the principal investigator, and I am the leading researcher.
-The project was written by Dr. Marinos Kintis and me in collaboration with BGL.
+This is an FNR BRIDGES project.
 The project is about the use of mocking in testing.
 It aims at evaluating innovating testing solution on industrial settings of our private partner, BGL BNP Paribas group.
 More precisely, the project aims at addressing two key challenges that are related to modern development practices: (1) how to create effective tests and (2) how to reduce the execution cost of tests, creating a more efficient continuous integration pipeline without affecting its test effectiveness.

 Duration: 3 years: from 1-1-2019 to 31-3-2023.

 ## BGL-RobustML: “Measuring Machine Learning Robustness” Industrial funding, with BGL (SnT partner).
-This is industrial competitive funding, part of the SnT partnership program, with BGL (BNP Paribas group) company, for which Yves Le Traon was the principal investigator.
-The project supports a PhD position.
-I am the leading researcher of the project, supervising the PhD researcher and significantly contribute to the project implementation.
+This is industrial competitive funding, part of the SnT partnership program, with BGL (BNP Paribas group) company.
 The project is about measuring the robustness of machine learning models.
 In particular the project deals with the ability of the models used by BGL to respond well on critical unseen data.

 Duration: 3 years: from 1-2-2019 to 31-1-2022.

 ## AutoGEM: “Automatic generation and maintenance of functional tests in an agile environment”.
 Fonds National de la Researche Luxembourg - AFR.
-This is a PhD project (funds only a PhD student) with Renaud Rwemalika (the PhD candidate) being the Principal Investigator.
-I am supervising Renaud and helped with the formulation and writing of the proposal.
  The project is about automating test generation and test maintenance of functional test suites.

 Duration: 4 years: 15-10-2017 to 14-10-2021.